How to Interpret Multiple Regression Results in Excel

 • F (F-test): F or F statistic provides the overall importance of the regression model for the null hypothesis.
 If you divide the MS of regression by the MS of Residual, you’ll get the F-test.

 • Significance F: Significance F is a crucial term to find the output of your model whether it is statistically significant or not.
 When the value of the Significance F is not greater than 0.05, the independent variables have a statistically significant relationship with the dependent variable.
-Here, it is 0.00001 which represents there is a significant relationship between the Unit Price and Promotion (x values) and Sales (y values).
+Here, it is 0.00001 which represents that there is a significant relationship between the Unit Price and Promotion (x values) and Sales (y values).

-3. Interpreting Results of Multiple Regression Coefficients Table in Excel
+Example 3 – Interpreting Results of Multiple Regression Coefficients Table in Excel

 How to Interpret Multiple Regression Results in Excel Regression Coefficients Table